MetaMask/metamask-extension/test/unit/development/sample-changelog.md

 - Estimating gas limit for simple ether sends now faster & cheaper, by avoiding VM usage on recipients with no code.
 - Add an extra px to address for Firefox clipping.
 - Fix Firefox scrollbar.
-- Open metamask popup for transaction confirmation before gas estimation finishes and add a loading screen over transaction confirmation.
+- Open MetaMask popup for transaction confirmation before gas estimation finishes and add a loading screen over transaction confirmation.
 - Fix bug that prevented eth_signTypedData from signing bytes.
 - Further improve gas price estimation.